Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: Tidal heating and torquing on generic planar orbits: analytical results

 \subsection{Computation of the horizon fluxes}

 Once the tidal moments in the \ac{bh} frame are known, the horizon fluxes can be computed by evaluating Eqs.
-(4.6-7) of Ref.~\cite{Saketh:2022xjb}, which we transcribe here in our notation for clarity: \begin{widetext}
+(4.6-7) of Ref.~\cite{Saketh:2022xjb}, which we transcribe here in our notation for clarity: \footnote{Note that we also correct a few typos in Eqs.~(4.6-7) of Ref.~\cite{Saketh:2022xjb}, stemming from one in their Eq.~(4.5) (the exchange of the spin tensor's indices in the second term, which should read $3/(2J) O^{\mu \nu \lambda}_{\mathcal E} {\mathcal E}_{\mu \lambda}{}^{\rho} S_{\rho \nu}$).} \begin{widetext}

 \end{widetext} The coefficients $f^k_{0,1}$ can be found in Eqs.~(3.35) of Ref.~\cite{Saketh:2022xjb}.
 For non-precessing systems, the dimensionless spin vector is just $\hat{\bm{s}} = \bm{l} = (0,0,1)$, while the spin tensor is given by $\hat{S}^{ab} = \epsilon^{ab}{}_c \hat{s}^c$, where $\epsilon_{abc}$ is the three-dimensional Levi-Civita Tensor, with $\epsilon_{123} = +1$.